lorislab/quarkus-testcontainers/README.md

 4. Push the docker image
     * docker push

-(1) build native image with a docker image:
+(1) build native image with a docker image or with install [GraalVM](https://www.graalvm.org/)
 * mvn clean package -Pnative -Dquarkus.native.container-build=true
+* mvn clean package -Pnative

 ## How to write the tests